 A SMART Map for 3D printing in biomedicine

-As well as for the Precision medicine and Synbio, also for 3D printing in biomedicine, a first draft of SMART Map has been produced and released.
+As well as for the Precision medicine and Synbio, also for 3D printing in biomedicine, the first draft of SMART Map has been produced and released.
 The document is the result of the two events held in Munich and in Milan, aiming at performing an inclusive process of co-design, involving representatives from relevant industries, research institutions, healthcare, the public sector, civil society, and patients’ organisations.

 Angela Simone from Giannino Bassetti Foundation organized the second Dialogue on this topic.
 Here she highlights one of the key messages that have been implemented in the SMART Map.